betfair-datascientists/betfair-datascientists.github.io/src/modelling/greyhoundDatathon.md

 Once you have registered, you will receive the dataset and submission template by email within 2 business days.

+The Competition is open to persons who are an existing customer of Betfair as of 15 April 2024

 Registrations close **4:59PM AEST Monday May 6th 2024**

 ## The Competition